 3.2.1 When a capital asset is no longer needed, it may be sold so that the proceeds - known as capital receipts - can be spent on new assets or to repay debt.
 Repayments of loans and investments also generate capital receipts.
-Table 5 below summarises the overall budget projections for capital receipts.
+Table 5 below summarises the overall budget projections for capital receipts and loan repayments.